 Your Answer Will Change

-Joseph A. Schumpeter, one of the great economic thinkers of the 20th twentieth20thcentury, is widely credited with popularizing the term “creative destruction.”
+Joseph A. Schumpeter, one of the great economic thinkers of the 20th century, is widely credited with popularizing the term “creative destruction.”
 Schumpeter posited that innovation is key to economic dynamism.

 A column in The Economist continues to be titled with his name.
-This Drucker’s stories explains how Schumpeter’s answer changed over the course of his life:
+This Drucker story explains how Schumpeter’s answer changed over the course of his life:

 Christmas 1949, when I had just begun to teach management at New York University, my father, then 73 years old, came to visit us from California…